While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Research has shown that psychoeducation is effective for managing long-term symptoms of bipolar disorder.
 It’s typically recommended as a first-line treatment, especially when you’re first diagnosed.

-Some goals of psychoeducation include learning to:
+Some goals of psychoeducational for bipolar disorder include learning to:

 - identify mood episodes